crossbeam-rs/rfcs/text/2017-07-23-relaxed-memory.md

 ### When `pin()`'s SC fence is performed before `unlink()`'s SC fence

-Thread B, for example, should not be able to access `obj` after its deallocation, because:
+Thread B's accesses to `obj`, for example, should happen before `obj`'s deallocation, because:

 - Let's consider the invocation of `try_advance()` that actually advances the global epoch to `X+2`.
   `unlink()`'s SC fence (1. in the timeline) is performed before `try_advance()`'s SC fence (4. in